 The importance of disease-related phenotypes varies depending on their annotation frequencies to a particular disease.
-Specifically, for a disease, phenotypes annotated as high frequency are more valuable in differential diagnosis than those annotated as low frequency, which is considered in the calculation of AIGGI.
-Although our agent only asks for a phenotype with the maximum expected gain in each turn, analyzing more candidate phenotypes can further reveal our dialogue strategy.
-We conducted simulations to count the association scores between the top 3 candidate diseases and the top 100-ranked candidate phenotypes under our proposed three expected gain indicators and different diagnostic states, as shown in Fig. 3b.
-In most situations, the top-ranked phenotypes have higher association scores than the lower-ranked phenotypes, which is reasonable since phenotypes with stronger associations are more worth to be validated or excluded.
-Generally, for a top-ranked disease, our questioning strategy prioritizes more efficient phenotypes which have higher association scores with the disease, regardless of user intention or diagnostic uncertainty.
+Specifically, for several competing diagnoses, related phenotypes annotated as high frequency are more valuable to be validated, excluded, or queried than those annotated as low frequency, which is encompassed in our dialogue strategy.
+We counted the association scores of the top 100 candidate phenotypes for interrogation with the top 5 candidate diagnoses in each initial dialogue turn under our proposed three indicators and different diagnostic states, as shown in Fig. 3b.
+Our questioning strategy generally prioritizes more diagnostically beneficial phenotypes which have higher association scores with candidate diseases, regardless of user intention.
+Detailed statistics of RDmaster's dialogue strategies is provided in Supplementary Note 3.

 A strategy implicating phenotypic hierarchical semantics: a case study

 The application of the annotation propagation rule to our dialogue strategy makes it possible to imply phenotypic hierarchical semantic relationships beyond the disease-phenotype annotation file.
-We tested a published female patient (Patient No 8 in PMID:17056636) diagnosed with cardiofaciocutaneous syndrome [32], using all her phenotypic features as an initial clinical report.
-In her differential diagnosis list, with GinicurD is 0.59, the posterior probability of the first-ranked disease Cardiofaciocutaneous syndrome (ORPHA:1340) is 99% while the second-ranked disease Autosomal recessive cutis laxa type 2, classic type (ORPHA:357074) is 79%, which has an unreported phenotype Delayed closure of the anterior fontanelle (HP:0001476) annotated as always present, and the probabilities of others are very low.
-In this situation, excluding always-present phenotypes of the second-ranked disease would be most helpful in reducing diagnostic uncertainty, therefore, our agent places it first among all candidate phenotypes.
-Meanwhile, for the first-candidate phenotype in this Q&A turn, its two parent terms (Abnormality of the anterior fontanelle and Delayed cranial suture closure) are placed in the 2nd and 3rd positions, its two grandparent terms (Abnormality of fontanelles and Abnormality of cranial sutures) are 4th and 5th and its great-grandparent term (Abnormality of the fontanelles or cranial sutures) is 6th.
+We tested a published female patient (Patient No 8 in PMID:17056636) diagnosed with cardiofaciocutaneous syndrome [40], using all her phenotypic features as an initial report, without taking disease prevalence as the prior probability.
+In her DDX list, with GinicurD is 0.50, the posterior probability of the first-ranked disease Cardiofaciocutaneous syndrome (ORPHA:1340) is 99% while the second-ranked disease Autosomal recessive cutis laxa type 2, classic type (ORPHA:357074) is 98%, which has an unreported phenotype Delayed closure of the anterior fontanelle (HP:0001476) annotated as always present, and the probabilities of other diseases are very low.
+Intuitively, excluding always-present phenotypes of the second-ranked disease would be most helpful in reducing diagnostic uncertainty in this situation, and our agent did rank it first.
+Meanwhile, in this turn, for the first-candidate phenotype, its two parent terms (Abnormality of the anterior fontanelle and Delayed cranial suture closure) are placed in the 2nd and 3rd positions, its two grandparent terms (Abnormality of fontanelles and Abnormality of cranial sutures) are 4th and 5th and its great-grandparent term (Abnormality of the fontanelles or cranial sutures) is 6th.
 When a phenotype is always present for a disease, its ancestor terms are also obligate.
-Therefore, our agent ranks Delayed closure of the anterior fontanelle's ancestor terms at the top position in order of semantic distance, in case of users answer “Not sure” in this turn, then our agent will continue to ask its broader and more general ancestor terms.
+Therefore, our agent ranks Delayed closure of the anterior fontanelle's ancestor terms at top positions in order of semantic distance, in case of users answer “Not sure” in this turn, then our agent will continue to ask its broader and more general ancestor terms.

 Diagnostic performance of RDmaster

+A cohort of 238 online published rare disease patients was built to test the diagnostic performance of RDmaster, of which 225 cases had a rare genetic disease.
+A summary of collected cases is provided in Table 1.
+In the benchmarking performance of RDmaster, we introduced several competing approaches, including four phenotype-driven RD diagnosis tools (Phenomizer [14], BOQA [15], PhenoPro [20], and LIRICAL [34]), a previous state-of-the-art genomic analysis tool Exomiser [18, 41], and large language models GPT-3.5 and GPT-4.